thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

     exit

-From the master, I use the `curl` command to retrieve an ASCII elephant from port 4567 of the `pasture.puppet.vm` node.
+From the master, I'll use the `curl` command to retrieve an ASCII elephant from port 4567 of the `pasture.puppet.vm` node.

     curl 'pasture.puppet.vm:4567/api/v1/cowsay?message=Hello!'